wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-giraph-install-v1.md

-
-## Install Giraph using Aure PowerShell
+##  <a name="usingPS"></a>  Install Giraph using Aure PowerShell

-See [Customize HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call_scripts_using_powershell).
+See [Customize HDInsight clusters using Script  Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call_scripts_using_powershell)  Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call-scripts-using-azure-powershell) .
 The sample demonstrates how to install Spark using Azure PowerShell.
 You need to customize the script to use [https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1).

-## Install Giraph using .NET SDK
+##  <a name="usingSDK"></a>  Install Giraph using .NET SDK

-See [Customize HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call_scripts_using_azure_powershell).
-The sample demonstrates how to install Spark using the.NET SDK.
+See [Customize HDInsight clusters using Script  Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call_scripts_using_azure_powershell)  Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call-scripts-using-net-sdk) .
+The sample demonstrates how to install Spark using  the .NET  the.NET  SDK.
 You need to customize the script to use [https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1).
-
-
-##<a name="usingPS"></a> Install Giraph using Aure PowerShell

-See [Customize HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call-scripts-using-azure-powershell).
-The sample demonstrates how to install Spark using Azure PowerShell.
-You need to customize the script to use [https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1).

-##<a name="usingSDK"></a> Install Giraph using .NET SDK

-See [Customize HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-v1/#call-scripts-using-net-sdk).
-The sample demonstrates how to install Spark using the.NET SDK.
-You need to customize the script to use [https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/giraphconfigactionv01/giraph-installer-v01.ps1).
-

 ## See also